 Toyota Motor Manufacturing, Kentucky Inc. donated 5,000 face shields to Saint Joseph Hospital.
 And at Saint Joseph East, Advance Auto Parts gave 3M safety kits, gloves, shoe covers and coveralls.

 Distilleries also answered the call.
 Beam Suntory provided our hospitals with N95 masks, nitrile gloves, gowns, and 60 large bottles of hand sanitizer, equivalent to approximately a month’s supply.

 “Beam Suntory is focused on giving back to the communities where our employees live and work,” said Kevin Smith, vice president of Kentucky Beam Bourbon Affairs at Beam Suntory and incoming board chair of the Flaget Memorial Hospital Foundation.
 “We are grateful to the men and women at CHI Saint Joseph Health and are proud to donate our hand sanitizer to support their efforts.”

 Heaven Hill Brands in Bardstown provided Flaget Memorial Hospital with 4,800 bottles of hand sanitizer.

 “CHI Saint Joseph Health and Flaget Memorial Hospital are important cornerstones of the Nelson County community in the fight against the coronavirus,” said Max Shapira, president of Heaven Hill Brands.
 “We have the capacity to address a critical need to combat the coronavirus and we take great pride in providing assistance during a time like this, especially when we know these supplies are going into the hands of our friends, families and neighbors.”

-A version of this article originally appeared in the Spring 2020 edition of Spirit of Health.
+A version of this article originally appeared in the Summer 2020 edition of Spirit of Health.
 For more stories like this one, subscribe to Spirit of Health magazine today.